SepidehMiralai/chat-react/README.md

-# This is the front end of a chat application with react.
+# chat-react
-# The back-end of this app is in the other repo chatapi
+This is the front end of a chat application with react.
+The back end of this app is in another repo `chatapi`.